cjus/node-neo4j-presentation/presentation/teleprompt.md

 I'd like to share a practical example of how graphs are being used in the context of our current political climate here in the United States.

-No, I'm not referring to the Intelligence community - but rather :about: the power of [data] in the hands of journalists and citizens armed with technology.
+No, I'm not :referring: to the Intelligence community - but rather :about: the power of [data] in the hands of journalists and citizens armed with technology.

 ^ On January 15th 2017, as many [New Yorkers] were resting on a [cold and lazy] Sunday morning,